faizalrf/documentation/end-to-end-ssl.md

-# SSL/TLS For MariaDB
+# TLS For MariaDB & MaxScale

+## Background

+Security has been a major requirement when dealing with any data.
+Just having the database encrypted at rest is not enough.
+The data in transit from Client connections to the Database should also be encrypted end-to-end.

+This encryption of data in transit also includes the replication streams from Primary to Replica nodes.

+## Introduction

-This guide discusses how to secure the connections to the database.
+In this guide, we will discusses how to secure the connections to the database.
 The topics discussed include the following.

 - Create a self-signed CA Cert
 - Create a certificate for Servers